 After collecting personal data from you, Teach For All may sort through and process that data.
-Because Teach For All determines the means and purpose for processing the data it collects, it qualifies as a “data controller” under applicable law, such as the General Data Protection Regulation (“GDPR”).
+Because Teach For All determines the means and purpose for processing the data it collects, it qualifies as a “data controller” under applicable law, such as the EU General Data Protection Regulation and the UK General Data Protection Regulation (collectively “GDPR”).
 Teach For All’s status as a data controller obligates it to adhere to certain practices and disclosures in its data security mechanisms, and the manner in which it respects your rights.

 Teach For All will collect and process a variety of personal data from various parties with which it interacts.
-However, Teach For All does not process data unless its processing is supported by a legitimate interest, contractual agreement, or legal obligation.
+We collect personal information: (1) directly from you (for example, when you contact us through the website or otherwise); and (2) through automated technologies and interactions (for example, as you interact with and use our website).
 The types of personal data that Teach For All may collect from you, depending on the purpose for which you are providing the information, include:

 This is a broad description of the types of personal information we may process.
 To understand how your own personal information is processed in particular circumstances, you may need to refer to any personal communications you may have received from us, check any privacy notices we may have provided to you or made available on our site, or contact us to ask about your personal circumstances.

-There are several purposes for which we will collect this information:
+There are several purposes for which we will collect the information above:

 1. Newsletters and email to you.
 We use contact information that you voluntarily provide to us, for example through the Subscription Link, to send you the newsletters and email messages that you request us to send.
 By participating in Teach For All campaigns, you will be given the opportunity to “opt in” to receive email updates from us.
 At any time, you can withdraw that consent and opt-out of receiving additional newsletters or updates from us by clicking the "unsubscribe" option when updating your contact information in the email communications you receive.

 Where the GDPR applies, our legal basis for this purpose is your consent.